arielchuri/autozinefier/croak.md

 **Luck:** Rangers are naturall lucky.
 A ranger regenerates luck at the rate of 1 point each day.

 **Ranger skills:** Rangers roll a d24 on all hunting, nature, and survival checks.
-Rangers can track most quarryy without a roll at all.
+Rangers can track most quarry without a roll at all.
 ### Ranger Table

 | Level | Deed   | Crit     | Threat* | Act         | Ref | Fort | Will |